by-pinja/azure-subscription-cleaner/README.md

 This is still WIP

 Performs cleaning operations for Azure Subscription.
 This is used to removed unused items from development subscription.
+To opt out from this, lock your resouce group.

 ## Build